mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 You can give users easy access to important or frequently used repositories, by choosing up to six repositories for public users and six repositories for members of the organization.
 Once you pin repositories to your organization profile, the "Pinned" section is shown above the "Repositories" section of the profile page.

+GitHub Advanced Security (GHAS) license features:
+- dependency review- show the full impact of changes to dependencies and see details of any vulnerable versions before you merge a pull request
+- code scanning - search for potential security vulnerabilities and coding errors in your code
+- secret scanning - detect secrets, for example keys and tokens, that have been checked into private repositories

+Dependency Graph and Dependabot alerts are included in all plans.

+Secret scanning detects secrets, for example keys and tokens, that have been checked into private repositories.
+Secret scanning alerts for users and secret scanning alerts for partners are available and free of charge for public repositories on GitHub.com.
+If push protection is enabled, also detects secrets when they are pushed to your repository.

+GitHub has many features that help you improve and maintain the quality of your code.
+Some of these are included in all plans, such as Dependency graph and Dependabot alerts are included in all plans.
+Other security features require a **GitHub Advanced Security (GHAS) license** to run on repositories apart from public repositories on GitHub.com.

+An organization owner who provides different levels of access to private repositories owned by his organization to:
+- organization members
+- ouside collaborators
+- teams
+via roles and permissions.

+GitHub organization news feed - allows to keep up with the recent activity on repositories owned by organization

+An organization's news feed shows other people's activity on repositories owned by that organization.
+You can use your organization's news feed to see when someone opens, closes, or merges an issue or pull request, creates or deletes a branch, creates a tag or release, comments on an open issue, pull request, or commit, or pushes new commits to GitHub.

+Billing Managers can
+- Upgrade or downgrade the account
+- View payment history
+- Update payment methods

 ### Domain 7 - Benefits of the GitHub Community

 Following user on GH - allows you to see user's updates and activities on your personal dashboard.